-As the city commission with oversight responsibility for city-managed services and consistent with the Council's direction on the update, the Environmental Services Commission reviewed the city managed utility policies and considered the NPDES LID opportunity analysis discussed below.
-The ESC's initial comments are included in Attachment 6.
+As the city commission with oversight responsibility for city-managed services and consistent with the Council's direction on the update, the Environmental Services Commission reviewed the city managed utility policies and considered the NPDES (National Pollution Discharge

+Elimination System) analysis discussed by the Planning Commission at the October 8 meeting.
+The ESC's initial comments are included in Attachment 4.